 Richard White has served as a member of our board of directors since 2003.
 Mr. White has been a Managing Director and head of the Private Equity Investment Department of Oppenheimer & Co.
 Inc. since June 2004.
 From 2002 to June 2004, he served as President of Aeolus Capital Group LLC, an investment management firm.
 From 1985 until 2002, he was a Managing Director at CIBC Capital Partners, an affiliate of CIBC World Markets, and its predecessor firm, Oppenheimer & Co., Inc. During that time, Mr. White worked in both the Investment Banking and Private Equity Investing departments.
 Mr. White is a director of ActivIdentity Corp., a company which develops digital identity and authentication software and hardware, and Escalade Inc., a manufacturer of sporting goods and office products.
+He has also served as a director of Lakes Entertainment Inc. since 2006.
 Mr. White previously served as a director of G-III from November 1991 to July 1993.